allen44/riiid-test-answer-prediction/README.md

 [EDA Report](https://colab.research.google.com/drive/13dcDkM-_T9a69Mjl5dngUVlCGvbD4wvi)

-* Even without feature engineering, some features were pridictive of the student's responses.
+* Even without feature engineering, some features were predictive of the student's responses.

 In in the left plot, 300 milliseconds in the mean time elapsed while answering the previoius question is a statisically significant seperation between the two predictions.
 In the right plot, 9 days in the mean user account age is a statisically significant seperation between the two predictions.